-The Company Secretary is an employee of the Company, responsible for advising the Board on governance matters and facilitating induction and professional development of Directors.
+The Company Secretary supports the Board and the Board committees by ensuring good information flow that Board policies and procedures, all applicable laws, rules and regulation are followed, advises the Board on governance matters and facilitates the induction and professional development of Directors.
+The Company Secretary is an employee of the Company and has day-to-day knowledge of the Group's affairs.
 The Company Secretary reports to the Chairman and the Chief Executive Officer.
-All Directors have access to the advice and services of the Company Secretary to ensure that Board procedures, all applicable laws, rules and regulations are followed.
 The approval for the selection, appointment or dismissal of the Company Secretary rests with the Board at a physical Board meeting.

-Mr. PANG Mo Cheung is the Company Secretary as appointed pursuant to rule 5.14 of the GEM Listing Rules.
+Mr. PANG Mo Cheung, the financial controller of the Group, is the Company Secretary as appointed pursuant to rule 5.14 of the GEM Listing Rules.
 His biographical detail is set out under the section headed "Biography of Directors and Senior Management" of this annual report.
-During the Year, he undertook over 15 hours' professional training to update his skill and knowledge in compliance with the CG Code.
+During the Year, he undertook over 15 hours' professional training to update his skills and knowledge.